muratk3n/thirdwave/en/tweets/2020/week19d.md

 Mitt be diggin that grave, he is waitin, biding his time..
 He wants to be there when it ends.
-He'll be there, he'll be like 'you were all up in my grill, now Im up in your grill'.
+He'll be there, he'll be like 'you were all up in my grill, Imma be up in your grill'.

 When they axe 'what say you Mitt' he wants to go like 👎.
+Dead!
+Yeah Imma moonwalk up and down your ass mofoka.
+U dont know who you messed with.

 "@lindsaywise